Other projects framed by the Biodiversity Policy

-EDP commits not to build new generation facilities in areas belonging to the UNESCO's World Heritage Natural Sites and also sets a 'no net loss' target for all its new projects with significant residual impacts, until 2030.
+EDP owns no assets in areas belonging to the UNESCO's World Heritage Natural Sites and assumes the commitment of not building new generation facilities in those areas.
+It also sets a 'no net loss' target for all its new projects with significant residual impacts, until 2030.
 For that purpose, it has adopted a mitigation hierarchy, according to the following scheme:

 This approach applies to all production and transportation activities; however, it does not overlap with the nationally applicable approach or regulations.